What is a Regular (Conventional) Boiler? Pros, Cons & Costs

-A regular boiler is fed cold water from a large tank of water which is stored in the attic and also requires a hot water storage cylinder to be able to provide hot water for daily use.
+A regular boiler is fed cold water from a water storage cistern (commonly called a ‘tank’) which is stored in the attic.
+It also requires a hot water storage cylinder to be able to provide hot water for daily use.

 How does a regular boiler work?

 To provide heating, cold water from the cistern in the loft feeds down to the boiler.
 The cistern is usually as high above the boiler as possible to help improve the water flow in your system.

 When you fire up the boiler (either by turning on the hot tap or switching on the heating), that cold water is then warmed up by a heat exchanger.
 The heated water is then pumped to a hot water storage cylinder (which is usually in an airing cupboard) where it is stored and circulated until you need it.
 From there, valves will direct the hot water to either your heating or your taps/outlets.

 Regular boilers are the most traditional type of heating system.
 Whilst a system or a combi boiler might appear to be more convenient, regular boilers are still a viable option for many homes.

-A regular boiler and a system boiler are very similar in that both rely on a hot water storage cylinder to keep a store of hot water ready for your radiators and taps.
+A regular boiler and a system boiler are very similar in that both rely on a hot water storage cylinder to keep a store of hot water ready for your taps.
 The key difference, however, is that a regular boiler is supplied with cold water via a cistern in the attic, while a system boiler takes its water supply directly from the mains.
-This means that you don’t need to have a large tank of cold water in your attic.
+This means that you don’t need to have a cold water cistern in your attic.